Table of Contents

 Here are some of the discounts offered by auto insurance companies:

-• Anti-Theft Discount—Aside from adding an extra layer of security, installing anti-theft devices or features can also help you save up to 25% on insurance.
+- Anti-Theft Discount — Aside from adding an extra layer of security, installing anti-theft devices or features may also help you save on insurance.

-• Military Discount—Veterans or members of the armed forces may apply for a 15% military discount.
+- Military Discount — Veterans or members of the armed forces may be eligible for a military discount, if available.

-• Paperless Discount—Choosing to have your policy-related documents and bills sent through email is not only convenient but also practical, as it may qualify you for an average discount of around 5%.
+- Paperless Discount — Choosing to have your policy-related documents and bills sent through email is not only convenient but may also make you eligible for a discount on your insurance.

-• Student Discount—Some insurance companies reward young drivers who maintain good grades in school with a student discount, which can range from 5% to 25%.
+- Student Discount — Some insurance companies reward young drivers who maintain good grades in school with a student discount.

 Keep in mind that the actual rates and offers differ across providers.
 Additionally, these discounts do not automatically apply to your policy.
 If you want to enjoy these perks, ask your insurance provider to confirm if you qualify for them.